An Epic Bus Adventure Through Seven Countries of the Former Yugoslavia & Beyond

 travel tips, links & resources

-- Without the help of the 'In Your Pocket' guides, I would not have been able to suss out the availability of buses in/out of countries.
+- Without the help of the In Your Pocket guides, I would not have been able to work out the availability of buses in/out of countries.
 Whilst some are out of date, they pretty much give you an accurate sense of what bus-related transport you can expect in the Western Balkans.
 Remember: trains are few and far between - buses are the only realistic way to travel between countries in this part of Europe.
 You can access their website from here.

 you may also like